akostrik/udg/README.md

 DS Dominating Set :

-CDS Conected Domitating Set : Non-distribied version of the algo "On greedy construction of CDS in wireless networks" by Yingshu, Thai, Wang, Yi, Wan, Du (2005)
+CDS Conected Domitating Set : Algo of the article "On greedy construction of CDS in wireless networks" by Yingshu, Thai, Wang, Yi, Wan, Du (2005)